nrwl/nx/nx-dev/nx-dev/public/documentation/11.4.0/react/getting-started/getting-started.md

 # Getting Started

-Nx is a powerful and extensible build framework that helps you develop, test, build, and scale with React and React frameworks like Gatsby, Next.js, React Native, etc.
+Nx is a smart and extensible build framework that helps you develop, test, build, and scale with React and React frameworks like Gatsby, Next.js, React Native, etc.

 ## 10-Minute Nx Overview